 A California native, born and raised in Contra Costa County, Beth Leverich brings a wealth

 of experience to the Village Community Resource Center.
 She recently returned from Chad, Africa, as a second career missionary, where she was the financial office administrator and guest house supervisor.
-Her previous experience includes: office manager, bookkeeper, cashier, payroll, district sales route manger, fundraising, and public speaking.
+Her previous experience includes: office manager, bookkeeper, cashier, payroll, district sales route manager, fundraising, and public speaking.

 After numerous years overseas, she is re-entering the work world with the goal of giving back to her community.
 One of her joys is being around her two adult sons and their families.
 She speaks French fluently.
 Her hobbies include cooking, fishing, travel, and community work.
 She is active in her local church.